lucaszischka/BottomSheet/README.md

  `.swipeToDismiss` Dismisses the BottomSheet when swiped down.

- `.tapToDissmiss` Dismisses the BottomSheet when the background is tapped.
+ `.tapToDismiss` Dismisses the BottomSheet when the background is tapped.

 ## Custom States